 What’s important to understand is that the highest-paid freelancers are the ones that provide the most value to their clients.
 You also want to have an online presence on social media so people will be able to find you when they click around.

 Like most things, it takes practice, trial-and-error, and research.
 Consider consulting freelancer forums and discussion boards peppered with questions about how much should the quote for a potential gig can be.

 Freelancing rates are flexible, depending on the time involved, the freelancer`s skills, the project, and the client.

-Freelancing gives you the opportunity to work at your own hours and projects and choose the people you want to work with.
-You can create your own schedule as a freelancer, which means you can take a day off whenever you like, however, you won't be paid for that time because there is no such thing as paid leave.
+Freelancing allows you to work at your hours and projects and choose the people you want to work with.
+You can create your schedule as a freelancer, which means you can take a day off whenever you like, however, you won't be paid for that time because there is no such thing as paid leave.